anykeyh/clear/README.md

 Most of the ORM for Crystal are mapping column type as `Type | Nil` union.
 It makes sens so we allow selection of some columns only of a model.
-However, this have a caveats: Fields are still accessible, and will return nil, even if the real value of the field is not null !
+However, this have a caveats: columns are still accessible, and will return nil, even if the real value of the column is not null !

 Moreover, most of the developers will enforce nullity only on their programming language level via validation, but not on the database, leading to inconsistency.

-Therefore, we choose to throw exception whenever a field is accessed before it has been initialized and to enforce presence through the union system of Crystal.
+Therefore, we choose to throw exception whenever a column is accessed before it has been initialized and to enforce presence through the union system of Crystal.